 - On 5 January you can visit the Western Cape Education Department's website (available from 2pm onwards).

-- Go to your high school on 5 January 2017.
+- Go to your high school on 5 January 2018.
 Results should be available as from 11am (instead of 12pm as originally planned to make it easier for Muslim candidates to attend Friday prayers).

 - On 6 January names of successful candidates will be published in newspapers.
 You’ll need to know your exam number, which will be used instead of your name.